 Dr. Michael Jenkin has kindly provided Java software that simulates and controls the A150 arm.
 The simulator should run on any computer with a recent JDK installed.
 The controller communicates to the robot over the serial port; thus, it will only run correctly on the workstation to which the A150 is attached.
-The source code is located in the following directory on the CSE system:

-'''

-/cs/dept/www/course_archive/2009-10/W/4421/src/a150

-'''
+A zip file containing the source code can be found at:

+/cs/dept/www/course/4421/src/a150java.zip